 When you sit, the hip angle causes the hip flexors to be in a tight, shortened position.
 On the other hand, it can also be a problematic place for active people.
 Running, stair climbers, cycling, and elliptical machines repeatedly pull the hip flexors into this short tight position.
 Tight hip flexors are often the cause of a tight lower back, so the butterfly yoga pose is a good preventative measure for many other problems.

-This article will tell you how to do the butterfly yoga, its steps, and its benefits.
+This article will tell you how to do butterfly yoga, including the steps and benefits of butterfly exercise:

 Read on to discover them!

 Although research on individual yoga poses is limited, there is plenty of research on yoga routines that include the butterfly yoga pose.
-Read on to see some of the current research on the benefits of adding a butterfly yoga pose to your yoga routine.
+Read on to see some of the current research on the benefits of adding a butterfly sitting position to your yoga routine.

 One small study established a therapeutic yoga program for women with chronic pelvic pain.
 Twice a week, the women attended yoga classes that included 12 yoga poses, including the butterfly yoga pose.
 The teachers taught the women to practice yoga at home for 1 hour a week.
 After 6 weeks, women experienced a reduction in pelvic pain and its impact on daily activities, emotional well-being, and sexual function.